Vue Entertainment Ltd fined £750,000 following man’s death

-A cinema has admitted health and safety failures after a reclining seat came down on a man’s neck and killed him.
+A major cinema chain has been fined £750,000 for health and safety failures after a reclining seat came down on a man’s neck and killed him.

 Ateeq Rafiq had gone to the cinema with his wife on 9 March 2018, Birmingham Crown Court was told.
 Once the film was over, the 24-year-old realised he could not find either his keys or his phone.
 Thinking they may have slipped down the side of the seat, he got up and went under the seat to look, but very quickly the footrest started to come down on him, causing him ‘catastrophic’ injuries.
 The incident happened at Vue in Star City Centre, Birmingham in March 2018.